 Mr Bridel is currently a non-executive Chairman or director of various listed and unlisted investment funds and private equity investment managers.
 Listings include Alcentra European Floating Rate Income Fund Limited, Starwood European Real Estate Finance Limited, The Renewables Infrastructure Group Limited and Sequoia Economic Infrastructure Income Fund Limited which are listed on the premium segment of the London Stock Exchange.
+He is a Director of Phaunos Timber Fund Limited which is currently in wind up.
 He is also Chairman of DP Aircraft 1 Limited and a director of Fair Oaks Income Fund Limited.
 He was until 2011 Managing Director of Royal Bank of Canada's investment businesses in Guernsey and Jersey.
 This role had a strong focus on corporate governance, oversight, regulatory and technical matters and risk management.
 He is a Chartered Accountant and has specialised in Corporate Finance and Credit.
 After qualifying as a Chartered Accountant in 1987, Mr Bridel worked with Price Waterhouse Corporate Finance in London and subsequently served in a number of senior management positions in Australia and Guernsey in corporate and offshore banking and specialised in credit.
 This included heading up an SME Lending business for a major bank in South Australia.
 He was also chief financial officer of two private multi-national businesses, one of which raised private equity.
 He holds qualifications from the Institute of Chartered Accountants in England and Wales where he is a Fellow, the Chartered Institute of Marketing and the Australian Institute of Company Directors.
 He graduated with an MBA from Durham University in 1988.
-Mr Bridel is a chartered marketer and a member of the Chartered Institute of Marketing, the Institute of Directors and is a chartered fellow of the Chartered Institute for Securities and Investment.
+Mr Bridel is a Chartered Marketer and a member of the Chartered Institute of Marketing, a Chartered Director and a member of the Institute of Directors and is a Chartered Fellow of the Chartered Institute for Securities and Investment.